 3. Can people deteriorate?

-Yes, especially in reference to health, mental well-being, or character.
+Yes, especially in reference to health, mental well-being, or a person’s character and conduct.

 4. What is the difference between ‘deteriorate’ and ‘decline’?

-‘Deteriorate’ often emphasizes a worsening condition, while ‘decline’ may also refer to a reduction in quantity or popularity without necessarily becoming bad in quality.
+‘Deteriorate’ often emphasizes worsening quality or condition, while ‘decline’ can refer to a drop in quantity, popularity, or strength without always implying damage.

 5. Is ‘deteriorate’ used formally or informally?

-It is commonly used in both formal and informal settings, particularly in medical, technical, or descriptive contexts.
+It’s commonly used in both formal and informal settings, especially in medical, technical, and descriptive contexts (for example, deterioration in infrastructure or performance).